lockieluke/cider-swiftui/README.md

 ### Verifying build toolchain 🏗️

-If you are not sure about if you've installed all the required tools(dependency hell it really is), run this command.
-Better yet, if you don't have `coke` installed correctly, it does it for you automatically.
+Make sure you have all the things required to build Cider

 ```shell
 task verify:toolchain